trntv/apis-list/apis/reliefweb/reliefweb.md

 <p align="center">
     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/reliefweb/logo_256x256.png" alt="Reliefweb Logo"/>
 </p>
 ReliefWeb API to get the latest updates when a disaster happens.
 Do you want to have the latest information about humanitarian training all around the world?
-Use ReliefWeb API to get ReliefWeb&#x27;s posted training that fits better with your goals and embed the information into your corporate training system and much much more
+Use ReliefWeb API to get ReliefWeb's posted training that fits better with your goals and embed the information into your corporate training system and much much more

 ##  🔗 Links